“and then suddenly, a gray sparrow lit up her knee”

 In the liminal space where hope roots, we need to feel comfortable in the company of mystery; to be willing to go into the shadows and take a walk in the dark, in the unknown.
 And that’s going to be scary.
 But in this dark, our senses will heighten and our instincts will sharpen.
 And we’ll feel more alive because we are more alert.
 In these unknown landscapes that life itself walks, roads are never straight or direct.
 Unlike our manmade built streets and highways, life’s paths are full of twists and turns, of bumping into things and people, knocking over our own two feet (and against a few hard objects in the dark that’d leave scars for a long time).
 But then we’ll emerge from the dark woods and sit by the fire.
 Wherever we are, in light or in dark, the world will offer itself to us in its own ways and shapes, and we will always be in the family of things.

 Our greatest adversary to re-claiming ourselves and building a deeper connection is forgetfulness; forgetting our inner truth, love and our purity of heart.
 No matter what has happened in our lives, we all have, at least once, been touched by love, tenderness, compassion, belief and hope.
 It is love, and only love, that is the common denominator of everything in life.
 That’s the greatest magic of all, the greatest healer of all, the greatest peacemaker of all.

 Let’s think of children.

-Here is where the wisdom of the tales comes, which we too have forgotten.
+Here is where the wisdom of folk and fairy tales comes, which we too have forgotten.
 Hope is often the through-line of the narrative but the teaching isn’t that it’s easy and gets us out of trouble like fairy dust or Aladdin’s genie from the lamp.